jayadams011/learning-journal/learning-journal.md

+# Learning Journal 12-22-17

+Today the team worked on first steps.
+We also worked on merge conflicts as a lab.

 # Learning Journal 12-21-17

 Today We broke up into teams for our project.
 My team will be working on a postit notes simulation.  this could be challenging.
 I wrapped up the bus mall site.